ArkEcosystemArchive/docs-legacy/docs/releases/README.md

 # Releases

-Here you will find overviews of each minor release of Ark Core, and corresponding documentation on the changes, migrations and upgrade, and descriptions on design decisions and further improvements.
+Here you will find overviews of each minor release of ARK Core, and corresponding documentation on the changes, migrations and upgrade, and descriptions on design decisions and further improvements.

-Ark adheres to standard versioning that using the Semver model:
+ARK adheres to standard versioning that using the Semver model:

 - **MAJOR**: 2.0.0 was the initial non-backwards compatible release on the Mainnet.
 - **MINOR**: 2.x.0 will add new functionality and cover bigger changes and new features that introduce higher end impacts (2.1.0, 2.2.0, …).